iotaledger/hornet/docs/post_installation/peering.md

-# peering.json
+# Peering configuration

-The easiest way to add peers in Hornet is via dashboard.
+The easiest way to add peers in Hornet is via the Dashboard.
 Simply go to `Peers` and click on `Add Peer`.

 But for the sake of completeness this document describes the structure of the `peering.json` file.

+The default config file is named `peering.json`.
+You can change the path or name of the config file by using the `-n` or `--peeringConfig` argument while executing `hornet` executable.

 The `peering.json` file contains a list of peers.
 Peers have the following attributes: